Worker cooperative: Internal structure

-Worker cooperatives have a wide variety of internal structures.
-Worker control can be exercised directly or indirectly by worker-owners.
-If exercised indirectly, members of representative decision-making bodies (e.g. a board of directors) must be elected by the worker-owners (who in turn hire the management) and be subject to removal by the worker-owners.
-This is a hierarchical structure similar to that of a conventional business, with a board of directors and various grades of manager, with the difference being that the board of directors is elected.

 If exercised directly, all members meet regularly to make—and vote on—decisions on how the co-operative is run.
 Direct workers' cooperatives sometimes use consensus decision-making to make decisions.
 Direct worker control ensures a formally flat management structure instead of a hierarchical one.
 This structure is influenced by activist collectives and civic organizations, with all members allowed and expected to play a managerial role.
 Such structures may be associated with political aims such as anarchism, libertarian socialism, distributism, and participatory economics.

 Some workers' cooperatives also practice job rotation or balanced job complexes to overcome inequalities of power as well as to give workers a wider range of experiences and exposure to the different jobs in a workplace so that they are better able to make decisions about the whole workplace.
-The Mondragon Bookstore & Coffeehouse (now defunct) is a good example of a workplace that used this practice.
+This has proved sustainable with workforces as large as 300, as at Suma Wholefoods.

 Worker collectives

 The term 'worker collective' is sometimes used to describe worker cooperatives which are also collectives: that is, managed without hierarchies such as permanent manager roles.

-Common ownership is practiced by large numbers of voluntary associations and non-profit organizations as well as implicitly by all public bodies.
-Most co-operatives have some elements of common ownership, but some parts of their capital may be individually owned.

-Common ownership worker co-operatives
+Common ownership

 Definition

 The principle of common ownership was codified in UK law in the Industrial Common Ownership Act 1976 which defines a "common ownership enterprise" as: